havanagrawal/GoodreadsScraper/README.md

 ### List Crawls

-Run the following command to crawl all books from the first 50 pages of a Listopia list (say 1.Best_Books_Ever).
-This will
+Run the following command to crawl all books from the first 50 pages of a Listopia list (say 1.Best_Books_Ever):

 ```bash
 python3 crawl.py list \